A message from Governor Janet Mills

 Restarting Maine’s Economy

 The Mills Administration has prepared a plan to gradually and safely restart Maine’s economy.
-The plan establishes four gradual stages of reopening, the first of which begins on May 1st.
+The plan establishes four gradual stages of reopening through July and August.
+Follow the plan here.

 Prevention checklists for businesses are available on the DECD website.